NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

 ### 6. Service Layer for Improved Architecture

+- **Current Status:**
+  - The ViewModel interacts directly with the data-fetching logic, making the code less modular and harder to maintain.

+- **Improvements Needed:**
-- **Improvement:** Introduce a service layer to decouple the ViewModel from data-fetching logic.
+  - Introduce a service layer to decouple the ViewModel from the data-fetching logic, improving the architecture and maintainability.

     ```csharp
     public class CatServiceLayer